Preface | User's Guide | Table of Contents | Print Sourcebook

 - Ensure that your browser is up to date and security patches applied.
 In particular, people who use the Microsoft Internet Explorer browser should immediately go to the Microsoft Security home page to download a special patch relating to certain phishing schemes.

-- Report any suspicious activity to the FTC; the Internet Fraud Complaint Center of the FBI; and to the Anti-Phishing Workgroup.
+- Report any suspicious activity to the Federal Trade Commission, the Federal Bureau of Investigation Internet Fraud Complaint Center (which is part of the IC3.gov website), and the Anti-Phishing Workgroup (APWG).

 Phishing attacks can be very difficult to detect.
 As a result, you may get fooled into giving out your personal information.
 If you have been tricked this way, the best course is to assume that you are likely to become a victim of credit card fraud, bank fraud, or identity theft.
 Fortunately, there are number of steps that you can take to protect yourself. (note - some of this information is specific to United States federal laws):